spartanglady/Cross-origin-passkey-demo/README.md

 - `WALLET_URL` = `https://your-wallet.vercel.app`
 - `MERCHANT_URL` = `https://your-merchant.vercel.app`

-### 2. Deploy the Merchant (TechStore)
+### 2. Deploy the Merchant (Keysmith Store)

-Set the `WALLET_ORIGIN` environment variable in Vercel for the merchant project.
+The merchant project is configured for deployment on **Netlify**.
+Set the `WALLET_ORIGIN` environment variable in Netlify.

-The merchant app explicitly fetches this value via a serverless function (`/api/config`) to dynamically load the wallet SDK:
+The merchant app explicitly fetches this value via a Netlify Function (`/.netlify/functions/config`) which is proxied through `/api/config` to dynamically load the wallet SDK:

 ```javascript
 fetch('/api/config')